-Selected academic testing is also conducted by the Testing Center.
+Selected academic testing also is conducted by Student Assessment Services.
 Much of the testing for academic departments is in mathematics and sciences, as well as eLearning and some weekend courses.
 In courses where this service is available, instructors will provide students with detailed information about testing dates, test format and procedures.
 All students using academic testing services are required to present a current PGCC ID card to Testing Center staff.
+Call 301-546-0090 for academic testing services.